timpamungkas/spring-microservice/documentations/spring-ms-hello-guideline.md

 # Hello JHipster
-Sampple microservice created using [JHipster Generator](https://jhipster.github.io/creating-an-app/).
+Sample microservice created using [JHipster Generator](https://jhipster.github.io/creating-an-app/).
 Basically this is a Spring Boot applications that runs as [Eureka Client](https://github.com/spring-cloud/spring-cloud-netflix/blob/master/docs/src/main/asciidoc/spring-cloud-netflix.adoc#service-discovery-eureka-clients).

 ## !!!
 Source Code in This Repository
 This source code repository is meant only for example purpose.
 When creating a new project, it is recommended that you use create new JHipster application using latest JHispter release.